-The HSH and HH Standard models are a bit off the beaten path when it comes to traditional Fender tone.
+The HSH Player model is a bit off the beaten path when it comes to traditional Fender tone.
 That's okay.
 If you are guitar player who loves the Strat vibe but isn't so crazy about single coils, they offer a solid option.
 If you are already a Strat enthusiast, they present the possibility of adding something unique to your collection.

 And, they come in some pretty slick-looking colors you can't get on other MIM models.
 The black pickguard on white body with the two-tone pickups looks amazing!

 - A pair of humbuckers is a departure from traditional Strat tone.

 - The HSH gives a player a "best of both worlds" option.

 - Blues and jazz players may appreciate the deeper tone of a humbucker at the neck.